Strengthening Cyber Defenses

 Congress has a critical role to play as well—both in creating policies and investing in cybersecurity programs.
 The Infrastructure Investment and Jobs Act (IIJA, also known as the infrastructure bill), signed into law on November 15, 2021, provides substantial cybersecurity investments, including funding to help strengthen the cybersecurity of utilities and state and local governments.

-In March 2022, President Biden signed the the Cyber Incident Reporting for Critical Infrastructure Act of 2022 (CIRCIA) into law.
-Under CIRCIA, CISA is developing cyber incident and ransomware reporting requirements for “covered entities,” which include a wide range of sectors including energy, finance, telecommunications, IT, agriculture, defense, healthcare, and others.
+In March 2022, President Biden signed the Cyber Incident Reporting for Critical Infrastructure Act of 2022 (CIRCIA) into law.
+Under CIRCIA, CISA is developing cyber incident and ransomware payment reporting requirements for “covered entities,” which include a wide range of sectors including energy, finance, telecommunications, IT, agriculture, defense, healthcare, and others.

 Voices for Innovation will continue to monitor debates about cybersecurity legislation and highlight the best opportunities for our members to engage on this issue.